Caregivers for two different generations feel the pressure of too many responsibilities.

 For example, around 22% of sandwich generation caregivers surveyed reported spending an average of 22 hours a week caring for someone, often while also juggling work responsibilities, according to “Burning the Candle at Both Ends: Sandwich Generation Caregiving in the U.S.,”a report issued by the National Alliance for Caregiving (NAC) and Caring Across Generations.
 You don’t have to let sandwich caregiver responsibilities wear you completely down, though.

-Click or swipe for 5 of the most common sandwich generation stressors and how to cope.
+Below are five of the most common sandwich generation stressors and how to cope.

 1. Feeling financial strain